Skyscanner/backpack/packages/bpk-component-nudger/README.md

 | className           | string                        | false    | null          |
 | inputClassName      | string                        | false    | null          |
 | buttonType          | oneOf('secondary', 'outline') | false    | secondary     |

+### `compareValues`

+A comparator function similar to [Array.prototype.sort()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort#Description) for comparing two values in your data set.

+The function is used to take either the min or max value provided and compare it to the current value to determine if the value can be incremented or decremented.

+### `incrementValue` & `decrementValue`

+Functions that handle the incrementing or decrementing of the current selected value.

+### `formatValue`

+A simple function that will allow you to set the format of the display value e.g. local dates or times.

 ## Theme Props